Edarem

-Edward Robert Muscare (born Eduardo Muscare; September 27, 1932 – January 8, 2012), also known by his pseudonyms of Edarem, Uncle Ed, and Edmus Scarey, was an American television presenter, entertainer, internet celebrity, and sex offender.
+Edward Robert Muscare (born Eduardo Joseph Vianney; September 27, 1932 – January 8, 2012), also known by his pseudonyms of Edarem, Uncle Ed, and Edmus Scarey, was an American television presenter, entertainer, internet celebrity, and sex offender.
 He gained success online through his eccentric and comedic posts on YouTube, uploaded from 2006 through 2009.

 Born into a working-class Sicilian immigrant family in Queens, New York, Muscare moved to Hialeah, Miami, as a teenager, before joining the United States Army.
 He became a presenter for local programming in Kansas City and Phoenix, but his career ended following an arrest for sexual battery in 1986.
 In 2006, he began posting videos of himself to YouTube, where he achieved widespread popularity.
 However, probation requirements relating to his 1987 conviction stipulated that he was forbidden to own a computer, and by doing so, he was put on trial in 2010, and sentenced to five years in prison for violation of probation.
 A campaign was organized by his friends and supporters claiming that his imprisonment was unjust, but he died before he could be released.

 Biography

 Early life

 Muscare was born Eduardo Joseph Vianney in 1932 in Corona, Queens, New York City.
-His mother, Angelina (1896–1976) had been born in Caltanissetta, Sicily, and had married his father, Salvatore Vianney before the couple emigrated to New York in 1916.
+His mother, Angelina (1896–1976) had been born in Caltanissetta, Sicily, and had married his father, Salvatore Vianney before the couple immigrated to New York in 1916.
 Trying to earn a living in their new home, his father worked as a tailor while his mother worked as a seamstress.
 Edward was the youngest of seven children (3 sons and 4 daughters), although shortly after his birth, his father left his mother to have a relationship with another woman.
 He was raised nominally Roman Catholic, and underwent Holy Communion and Confirmation, but noted that his family rarely followed the moral teachings of the faith.

 In 1945, the family moved to Florida, where he attended high school, particularly enjoying speech class, English class and the glee club.
 It was here that he got his first girlfriend and bought his first car, a 1929 Essex.
 He was voted "Best Personality" in his school's 1951 Year Book.
 Upon graduation, he moved to New York for a while, where he worked in a dress factory, until returning to Florida.
 After getting into trouble with the law, Muscare joined the United States Army in 1952.
 He was stationed in Fort Jackson, South Carolina and then West Germany, where he worked as a Morse code operator.
 In 1959, he married Ruth Carr in Nevada.
 They later separated.
 She died in 1961.